 Generation-skipping trusts are complex legal documents.
 A thorough review should be made of what the grantor wants to do with the funds.
 The financial circumstances of the children should be reviewed.
 The attorney should review the financial circumstances and abilities of the grandchildren or other beneficiaries.
 For example, due consideration must be given to the fact that, at the time of the creation of the generation-skipping trust, the grandchildren may be minors.
 If a child dies before the grandchildren reach the age of majority, additional arrangements will be needed on behalf of the minor grandchild.

 The 2017 tax law

-A new tax law was passed on December 22, 2017.
-This law doubled the amount of assets that could be part of the generation-skipping trust.
+In 2017, a new tax law was passed on December 22, 2017.
+This law doubled the number of assets that could be part of the generation-skipping trust.
 As of January 1, 2018, an individual can save $11.2 million on taxes.
 Couples could save twice that amount.
 There will be yearly adjustments that increase the amount to account for inflation until January 1, 2016.
-After January 1, 2016, the exemption amounts will revert back to those that existed before the law.
+After January 1, 2016, the exemption amounts will revert to those that existed before the law.
 Unless Congress allows them to continue through an amendment or a new law.